pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/ecs-hosted.md

 ## ECS-Hosted System Management and Maintenance

-### Pulumi Service Updates
+### Pulumi Cloud Updates

-When deploying the service, it is recommended to pin the Pulumi Service image tag to a specific version.
-See the installer's [README](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/ecs-hosted) file to set the `imageTag` configuration property for the installer to use.
+When deploying the Pulumi Cloud, it is recommended to pin the image tag to a specific version.
+See the [installer's README](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/ecs-hosted) file to set the `imageTag` configuration property for the installer to use.

 When ready to update the Pulumi Sevice containers to use a different version, do the following: